 – Fabricate glass after painting if needed and produce perfect edges.

 – Flammable.
-Regulations state you cannot ship this product by air and you must have fire cabinets to store product in.
+Regulations state you cannot ship this product by air and you must have fire cabinets to store Solvent Based Glass Paint Coatings.

 – Solvents evaporate releasing volatile organic compounds (VOCs).